vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/coin-path.md

 If there are multiple paths with the same cost, return the lexicographically smallest such path.
 </p>
 <p>
-If it's not possible to reach the place indexed N then you need to return an empty array.
+If it's not possible to reach the place indexed <code class="inline">N</code> then you need to return an empty array.
 </p>

 <b>Example 1:</b>